Gnosall: Amenities

 Gnosall is fairly self-contained in terms of shops and amenities, with its own fire station, supermarket, doctor's surgery, one dental practice, petrol station, sports club, take-aways, five pubs and historic high street.

 Gnosall Heath has two canalside pubs, The Boat and The Navigation.
-The Royal Oak is situated on the main A518.
+The Acorn (previously the Royal Oak) is situated on the main A518.
 In Gnosall village centre may be found The Horns and George and the Dragon, the latter a micropub which opened in 2015.
 The Sports Club is situated in extensive grounds off the 1970s Brookhouse Estate.

 Many of the village's ancient traditions are still honoured today, notably the carnival, where children dress up in themed costumes, and a parade complete with custom made floats and a brass band that runs to the Grosvener Centre field from the Royal Oak.

 A large health centre was completed in 2006 at the opposite end of Gnosall from the old doctor's surgery which was situated by the fire station; tribute to the rapid increase in population of recent years.

 The village has a community first responder group, a charity consisting of trained local people who provide emergency cover on behalf of West Midlands Ambulance Service in response to 999 calls and administer basic life support, oxygen therapy, defibrillation and first aid whilst an ambulance is en route.

 The village's newspaper; "GPN" (Gnosall Parish News), is produced and sold in the village, and serves as a local advertiser of services and events, as well as publishing articles of interest to the local community.

+The dentist, previously at the health centre was moved into the old optometrist on the A518, opposite the supermarket under the name Brookhouse Dental Practice.

 Despite there being controversy over the legality, fishing is popular and fruitful on the canal.

+Gnosall is served Monday to Sunday by Arriva bus service 5 and 5A linking the village to Stafford, Newport and Telford.